websemantics/hyperapp-lifecycle/README.md

 ## Credits

 This package is based on the work of [Sergey Shpak](https://github.com/sergey-shpak) as can be viewed [here](https://gist.github.com/sergey-shpak/c1e0db3d52019eecb0b5717e8cbf00ad).
 The code performs black magic to hijack few of the node DOM methods in order to fire custom events.

-In addition to adding few extra features, the original code was slightly modified and then optimized for efficient use of the `wrap` function so that it is used only for nodes with defined event handlers.
+In addition to adding few extra features, the original code was slightly modified to ensure connected event is fired on `appendChild` and `insertBefore` calls.

 ## Copyright and license